- Aktuell sida:

 For motivation and concrete everyday changes rather than mental health treatment, a coach might be the right fit.

-If you’re unsure whether therapy is the next step on your journey, taking a quick self-assessment test might help.
-These simple tests can help you determine if therapy could be beneficial for your needs and guide you in choosing the right professional to support you.
+If you’re unsure whether therapy is the right next step, a quick self-assessment can help.
+These simple tests are designed to give you insight into your needs and guide you toward the right professional for support.

 Who’s Right for Me?